How To Build a Successful SaaS Product Using Open Source

 Writing large amounts of code could mean paying many engineers for days, weeks, or even months on end.
 Reduce the amount of new code needed by using open-source, and your software and SaaS development needs and costs will be reduced dramatically.

 Lastly, and most importantly, you’ll be able to deliver an excellent product that helps to address one (or more) of your customers’ pain points faster.
-In the end, they’re the most critical element of your SaaS business, so their needs should always stay top of mind.
+Ultimately, they’re the most critical element of your SaaS business, so their needs should always stay top of mind.

 2. Others Help Maintain Your SaaS Product